brendankane04/Renter-Lights/README.md

 # Backend

-A mosquitto MQTT broker server is used to interface the devicecs
+A mosquitto MQTT broker server on a raspberry pi is used to interface the devicecs.
+Just get one up & running.